Cleft Lip and Palate

 In addition to determining the type of speech and language treatment that is optimal for individuals with cleft lip and palate, SLPs consider other service delivery variables—including format, provider, dosage, timing, and setting—that may affect treatment outcomes.

-• Format — whether a person is seen for treatment one-on-one (i.e., individual) or as part of a group; the format of service delivery for this population can include in-office and telepractice models (Golding-Kushner, 2015)
+• Format—whether a person is seen for treatment one-on-one (i.e., individual) or as part of a group.
+The format of service delivery for this population can include in-office and telepractice models (Golding-Kushner, 2015).

-• Provider — the person providing treatment (e.g., SLP, trained volunteer, caregiver)
+• Provider—the person providing treatment (e.g., SLP, trained volunteer, caregiver).

-• Dosage — the frequency, intensity, and duration of service
+• Dosage—the frequency, intensity, and duration of service.

-• Timing — the timing of intervention relative to the diagnosis—this includes timing of behavioral intervention in relation to surgical/physical management
+• Timing—the timing of intervention relative to the diagnosis.
+This includes timing of behavioral intervention in relation to surgical/physical management.

-• Setting — the location of treatment (e.g., home, community-based, school)
+• Setting—the location of treatment (e.g., home, community-based, school).

 ASHA Resources